NoushinP/task-board/README.md

-GIVEN a task board to manage a project
+In this task-board project we aim to perfom the following functions:
+(This assignment is not yet complete, working on the droppable section/in-progress.
+Thank you)

-WHEN I open the task board
+"WHEN I open the task board
 THEN the list of project tasks is displayed in columns representing the task progress state (Not Yet Started, In Progress, Completed)
 WHEN I view the task board for the project
 THEN each task is color coded to indicate whether it is nearing the deadline (yellow) or is overdue (red)